 Observations of South Africa

 Living in another country, you are guaranteed to come across cultural differences and quirky things.
 South Africa is full of these.
 From some of the funny slang that is used here, to severe income disparity, to the weather and more, there was no end to the amount of differences I observed.
-I wrote a journal series of all the little things I picked up while living in South Africa
+I wrote a journal series of all the little things I picked up during my time in JHB.

 - Two weeks of living in South Africa